 Then, lay out the more specific details.
 Be as concrete as possible during this part.
 For example, don’t say “some animals” when you mean to say “tigers.”
 Concrete things are almost always easier to understand than generalities or abstractions.
 This part of your response—the details—is by far the most important part, and it is also the most varied from question to question.
-In the first task, the details might be the reasons why you chose a specific person who you admire, while in the third task, the details will be the reasons that you heard a student give for disliking some piece of university news.
+In the first task, the details might be the reasons why you prefer a certain method of studying for a test, while in the second task, the details will be the reasons that you heard a student give for disliking some piece of university news.
 In either case, there are very often reasons and examples.
 That is, in this middle part of your response you will explain and illustrate.

 Finally, you will give a quick sentence to conclude.
 In that conclusion, you’ll briefly restate the same reasons or details you already gave, using different wording and with less specifics.
 This should not be more than a few seconds—just one sentence.
 Because the concluding statement is so short, you can watch the clock and use this last sentence to fill time once you get close enough to the end that you can’t start another example.
 It’s much better to spend that time concluding than to give an inadequate, halfway-thought-out or halfway-expressed example that confuses the listener.
 But, at the same time, it’s better to talk until the end of the clock than it is to stop ten seconds early.
 So it’s helpful to finish with that unimportant conclusion, which just repeats the same ideas in different words.